reversinghub/TLS-PoC/README.md

 ### How to detect TLS

-If we search the callbacks manually, we should find them in the ```TlsCallbacks``` variable, which is already extracted by IDA from the PE header:
+In IDA Pro we should find the TLS callbacks in the ```TlsCallbacks``` variable, which is already extracted from the PE header:

 ![IDA TLS callbacks](img/ida-tls-callbacks.png)